St. Louis Wrongful Death Lawyer

 By pursuing damages for economic and non-economic losses, as well as potentially punitive damages in cases of extreme misconduct, surviving family members can seek the financial relief.

-If you believe your loved one’s death was due to the wrongful actions of someone else, call our office for a free consultation.
+If you believe your loved one’s death was due to the wrongful actions of someone else, contact our office for a free consultation.
 We know it’s hard to take the first step.
-Tom Wilmowski will make sure that your situation is handled delicately and that your loved one gets the justice they deserve.
+Sotiriou Wilmowski will make sure that your situation is handled delicately and that your loved one gets the justice they deserve.

 Frequently Asked Questions